-A Sexually Transmitted Disease or a STD for short, refers medically to infections and viruses which are caught and passed on from one person to the next by the means of having sex with them.
+A Sexually Transmitted Disease or an STD for short, refers medically to infections and viruses which are caught and passed on from one person to the next by the means of having sex with them.

 HIV or to give it its full name Human Immunodeficiency Virus, this virus is now being seen in very high numbers.
 People can become infected from it by having unprotected sexual intercourse, coming into contact with an infected blood sample and is passed during pregnancy from a mother to her unborn baby.
 This virus attacks your immune system so that eventually a cold germ could make you very ill.
-It can develop into full blown AIDS in time.
+It can develop into full-blown AIDS in time.

 Syphilis is a bacteria strain of STD, again it can be passed on through having unprotected sexual intercourse.
 It can cause you to have signs of sores on your genital area, urinating can become painful and burn you and actual sex can be very painful throughout.

-Gonorrhoea is another infection that is bacterial, however with today’s medical advances it is able to be treated and cured with a course of high strength antibiotics.
+Gonorrhoea is another infection that is bacterial, however, with today’s medical advances it is able to be treated and cured with a course of high strength antibiotics.

 Chlamydia again comes from a bacterial form; it is possible that you will neither see or feel any actual signs that you have this particular STD.
 If you suspect you may have it or have had unprotected sex then you do need to test for this as soon as possible, leaving it can cause complications.
-There are a range of antibiotic medications that can be given to cure this STD.
+There is a range of antibiotic medications that can be given to cure this STD.

-The above are just a few of the STDs or STIs that you could come into contact with others are, Herpes, Aids that I have already mentioned and Hepatitis B, Hepatitis C.
+The above are just a few of the STDs or STIs that you could come into contact with others are Herpes, Aids that I have already mentioned and Hepatitis B, Hepatitis C.

-If you think you have any sexual infection go to your local sexual health clinic where they have special swab and blood tests which along with specialist equipment can look at your sexual fluid samples.
+If you think you have any sexual infection go to your local sexual health clinic where they have a special swab and blood tests which along with specialist equipment can look at your sexual fluid samples.
 However, most health professionals can diagnose an infection by an examination and use the samples as a backup diagnosis.